Try ClearTax GST Software

-- Sale to wholesaler
+- Selling to wholesalers

-- Sale to the end consumer
+- Selling to the end consumers

-The manufacturer who makes biscuits buys flour, sugar and other material.
+A manufacturer who makes biscuits buys flour, sugar and other material.
 The value of the inputs increases when the sugar and flour are mixed and baked into biscuits.

-GST will be levied on these value additions i.e. the monetary worth added at each stage to achieve the final sale to the end customer.
+The retailer packages the biscuits in smaller quantities and invests in the marketing of the biscuits, thus increasing its value.
+GST is levied on these value additions, i.e. the monetary value added at each stage to achieve the final sale to the end customer.

-2. History of GST in India
+2. The Journey of GST in India

 3. Advantages Of GST